jerryhgladinet/newdocs/admin/new_admin/settings.rst

 Distributed file locking prevents conflicts when multiple users access the same document from different clients.
 The **File Locking** settings include:

-* **Enable distributed locking** – turn on file locking across Windows, Mac and web clients【278628417381662†screenshot】.
+* **Enable distributed locking** – turn on file locking across Windows, Mac and web clients.
-* **Lock file exclusively** – when enabled, users must obtain a lock before editing; others open the file in read‑only mode【278628417381662†screenshot】.
+* **Lock file exclusively** – when enabled, users must obtain a lock before editing; others open the file in read‑only mode.
-* **Read‑only on lock** – automatically open the file in read‑only mode if it is already locked by another user【278628417381662†screenshot】.
+* **Read‑only on lock** – automatically open the file in read‑only mode if it is already locked by another user.
-* **Delay sync until unlock** – delay synchronization of changes until the file is unlocked to avoid conflict【278628417381662†screenshot】.
+* **Delay sync until unlock** – delay synchronization of changes until the file is unlocked to avoid conflict.
-* **Auto‑unlock after upload** – automatically release the lock once the edited file is uploaded【278628417381662†screenshot】.
+* **Auto‑unlock after upload** – automatically release the lock once the edited file is uploaded.
-* **Native locking** – enable native file locking for files stored in attached folders to honour NTFS locking semantics【278628417381662†screenshot】.
+* **Native locking** – enable native file locking for files stored in attached folders to honour NTFS locking semantics.
-* **Office Web Apps integration** – automatically lock the file when it is opened in Office Web Apps【278628417381662†screenshot】.
+* **Office Web Apps integration** – automatically lock the file when it is opened in Office Web Apps.
-* **Hide lock lost messages** – suppress lock lost notifications on the client【278628417381662†screenshot】.
+* **Hide lock lost messages** – suppress lock lost notifications on the client.
-* **Scheduled sync** – define a list of file extensions (e.g. `.mdb`, `.qbw`) that should be synchronized at scheduled intervals rather than instantly【278628417381662†screenshot】.
+* **Scheduled sync** – define a list of file extensions (e.g. `.mdb`, `.qbw`) that should be synchronized at scheduled intervals rather than instantly.
-* **Process filters** – specify the list of desktop processes that support native locking (e.g. `winword.exe`, `excel.exe`) and processes to exclude【278628417381662†screenshot】.
+* **Process filters** – specify the list of desktop processes that support native locking (e.g. `winword.exe`, `excel.exe`) and processes to exclude.

 Data Leak Protection
 --------------------